-Amber is a hard, translucent orange, yellow or brownish yellow fossil resin used for the purpose of crafting jewelry and other ornamental objects.
-It is heterogeneous in composition and is relatively soft and can be easily carved.
-It is also a common name for the fossil resin and is accepted and appreciated by all alike for its intrinsic and fascinating mixture of shades.
+Amber is considered the birthstone of the astrological sign of Cancer.
 Although amber is believed to be a gem but it a wholly organic material, which derived from the resin of some extinct species of trees.
 These trees were in the dense forests of the Middle Cretaceous and Tertiary periods and when they fell, the rivers to coastal regions carried them away.
-As geological time passed on the forests were buried and the resin became covered with the sediment and hardened into a soft, warm and golden gem called amber.
+As geological time passed on the forests were buried and the resin became covered with the sediment and hardened into a soft, warm and golden gem called Amber.
 Many components of amber are similar to that of the modern resins.
 The best-known amber in the world occurs at the coast of the Baltic Sea.

-Amber jewllerySince long amber has been carved and worked into beads, jewelry and other distinct types of ornaments.
+Since long, Amber has been carved and worked into beads, jewellery and other distinct types of ornaments.
 It is also used for medicinal purposes and is said to be rubbed on sore eyes and sprained limbs or worn for chest ailments.
-Capable of being highly polished, it is the oldest decorative substance known allover.
+Capable of being highly polished, it is the oldest decorative substance known all over.
 Amber is also used for the manufacture of beads, mouthpieces, amulets, cigarette and cigar holders, pipes and other small ornamental objects.